LicensePlates.cc

 WSU

-This current crimson red Washington State University (WSU) flat passenger plate design was released in January 2012.
+This crimson red Washington State University (WSU) flat passenger plate design was released in January 2012.
 Numbers started at K976 with cougar/caption on right side until exhaustion by Z499 in 2015.
 The next series moved cougar/caption to left side and started at 001A that same year.

 Numbers Z500-999 are reserved for 4 x 7" WSU motorcycle plates featuring right-side cougar/caption.
 Motorcycle Z006 and car Z309 sightings from 2012 confirm the Z series can be found on both car and motorcycle plates.